TIY-ATL-ROR-2015-Jan/slides/01-29/questions.md

 documented API calls for a client and having one of your friends try to send you a message via the API.

+*Note:* We are using plain ActiveRecord migrations in lieu of Camping migrations so just place numbered files in the `db/migrate/` directory and run `rake db:migrate` with an optional `VERSION` to run your migrations.

 *Note:* API testing requires being on the same local network or using something like [ngrok](http://ngrok.com) or [localtunnel](http://localtunnel.me/).